wanghaisheng/responsive-landing-page-starter/content/blog/en/two-way-messaging-on-zendesk-with-vonage-messages-api.md

 ## Workflow

-In this tutorial, an incoming message on WhatsApp creates a Zendesk ticket (if there aren’t any open tickets from the same requestor).
+An incoming message on WhatsApp creates a Zendesk ticket (if there aren’t any open tickets from the same requestor).
 If there are open tickets, the requester receives a WhatsApp message with the ticket details.
 Additionally, ticket updates trigger a WhatsApp message to the requestor.
-Below is the workflow carried out in this tutorial.
+Below is the workflow carried out by this use case.

 ## Prerequisites

-1. Vonage application
+* Vonage application
-2. WhatsApp number
+* WhatsApp number
-3. Zendesk account (trial account will do as well)
+* Zendesk account (trial account will do as well)

 ## Create a Zendesk Ticket From WhatsApp